dcmi/dctap/TAPprimer.md

 **CSV format**

-shapeID,shapeLabel,propertyID,propertyLabel,valueShape
+shapeID,shapeLabel,propertyID,propertyLabel,valueShape<br />
-courses,Course,dct:title,Course name,
+courses,Course,dct:title,Course name,<br />
-,,dct:description,Course description,
+,,dct:description,Course description,<br />
-,,sdo:instructor,Tutor,tutors
+,,sdo:instructor,Tutor,tutors<br />
-tutors,Tutor,foaf:mailbox,Email,
+tutors,Tutor,foaf:mailbox,Email,<br />
-,,foaf:accountName,User name,
+,,foaf:accountName,User name,<br />

 Note that CSV is not the only possible format; tables can often be saved in other tabular formats such as tab-delimited values.
 The TAP is designed to be compatible with the [CSV standard](https://tools.ietf.org/html/rfc4180) but is not limited to that.